Policy last updated

 - Send communications to parents and carers that the Smile Squad service will be visiting the school via school student management systems

-- Liaise with parents, carers or mature minors to obtain completed consent forms (FAQs for schools and parents/carers can be found on the Resources tab)
+- Liaise with parents, carers or mature minors to obtain completed consent (FAQs for schools and parents/carers can be found on the Resources tab)

 - Obtain a list of students who have received or provided consent to be seen, from Smile Squad, and provide this information to the appropriate staff (for example, classroom teachers, casual relief teachers, specialist teachers and other school staff)